JoseGuzman/minibrain/README.md

 Requirements
 ============
 The module only works for Python3.
 We recommend to have a package manager like Anaconda with standard scientific modules for data handling (ipython, pandas), analysis (Scipy, NumPy, Scikit-learn) and visualization (matplotlib).
-Assuming that you don have an environment already, you can simply type:
+Assuming that you don have an environment already, you can download `this file https://github.com/JoseGuzman/minibrain/blob/master/minibrain.yml>` and type:

 ```bash
 conda env create -n minibrain -f minibrain.yml